LETTER TO PARENTS

 As the founder and owner of the Lighthouse Residential Treatment Center (LRTC), I am writing this letter with the intention of reducing some of the fear or anxiety that you may be feeling as you make the important decision of finding an out-of-home treatment option for your son.
 Whether your son is escalating in his self-destructive behaviors at home or currently in a wilderness program working to get his downward spiral in check, the all-important and overwhelming decision of choosing the next treatment option is at hand.
-As you struggle with this decision, I would like to assure you that all of us at LRTC have your son’s, as well as your families, best interests at heart and are committed to working with you to bring your family back together.
-That being said, the commitment of your son and your family to the program is paramount to his success.
+As you struggle with this decision, I would like to assure you that all of us at LRTC have your son’s, as well as your family's, best interests at heart and, are committed to working with you to bring your family back together.
+That being said, your son and your family's commitment to the program is paramount to his success.
 The goal of treatment is to help your son gain this commitment to themselves and this process.
-We have been working with youth struggling with various behavioral issues since 2001 and there is no greater reward than to see a youth and his family reunited after they have done the hard work necessary to get there.
-We have worked with numerous youth over the years who have returned after leaving our program to ask for advice, give an accounting of their successes, or to share their gratitude for the influence that we provided during their darkest moments.
+We have been working with youth struggling with various behavioral issues since 2001, and there is no greater reward than to see youth and his family reunited after they have done the hard work necessary to get there.
+We have worked with numerous youth over the years who have returned after leaving our program to ask for advice, give an accounting of their successes, or share their gratitude for the influence that we provided during their darkest moments.
 It is truly heartwarming to see the look in their eyes as they have gained confidence in themselves and found purpose in life.
 This is our mission - to bring joy and happiness to this life journey.

 We sincerely hope that this letter and our website convey to you a heartfelt understanding that we are committed to your son and helping him to achieve his full potential.
 We understand that you won’t come to a decision lightly but hope that we have conveyed to you that we intend to nurture growth and empowerment in your son with empathy, perseverance, and commitment.